American International Group, or AIG, is a life insurance company that provides customizable policies to fit nearly every financial situation.

-AIG offers a term life insurance policy called “Select-a-Term,” which can be customized to the term length of your choice.
-Policies can be purchased for 10 years, 35 years or any number of years between 15 and 30.
+Term life insurance guarantees a prespecified payout if the policyholder dies within the stated term.
+AIG offers a term life insurance policy called "Select-a-Term," which can be customized with terms between 15 and 35 years.
 Depending on your age, AIG's term insurance can be purchased for:

 |10 years||20 to 80 years old|